neondatabase/website/content/docs/guides/vercel.md

     1. Select the Neon project, database, and role that Vercel will use to connect.
     ![Connect to Neon](/docs/guides/vercel_connect_neon.png)

-        The database that you select must reside on the primary branch of your Neon project.
-This branch will be your production branch.
-It is preselected for you.
+        The [primary branch](/docs/reference/glossary#primary-branch) of your Neon project is preselected as the production branch.

         You have the option to create a database branch for your Vercel development environment.
 Selecting this option creates a branch named `vercel-dev` and sets Vercel development environment variables for it.
 The `vercel-dev` branch is a copy-on-write clone of your production branch that you can modify without affecting your production branch.